lettenj61/cheerio-stack/README.md

 ## License

-Basically this project is just a bundle of someone else's great work, i.e. Cheerio [authors and contributors](https://github.com/cheeriojs/cheerio/graphs/contributors).
+Basically this project is just a bundle of someone else's great work, especially Cheerio [authors and contributors](https://github.com/cheeriojs/cheerio/graphs/contributors).

 Thank you for great creations!

-See `3RD_PARTY_LICENSE` for links to licenses of original code.

-Any other contents under the repository which not described in `3RD_PARTY_LICENSE` text, including this introduction and codes, are licensed under [CC0](https://creativecommons.org/choose/zero/).
+Mainly this project uses MIT license as they do in Cheerio.
+For other packages, it inherits licenses of original code.
+See `3RD_PARTY_LICENSE` for links.